Dealing with Medical Professionals

 9) ”Prepare a family medical history tree’.
 Start with your own and your spouse’s health, if your child is affected, than both sides of grand-parents, aunts, uncles, cousins, etc. And do the same if you are an adult affected.
 Add any information that concerns health and learnings, no matter how trivial it seems.
 It may allow you and medical professionals to see ‘red flags’ in the family medical history.
 And, if you are referred to genetics, it is an exercise which will be necessary.

 10) “Trust your gut.”
 Within days of Ella being born, I told nurses and doctors that Ella’s breathing was abnormal.
 And although I know now that they heard a “wheeze” when she was breathing (as noted in medical records I requested after her passing) but failed to tell me.
 I was simply told not to worry and that all was okay.
 I continued to mention her breathing anomaly (looked like gasps and sometimes rapid, small breaths) to the staff for the 5 days we were in the hospital after her birth, to her pediatrician in the 2 months that followed and yet, to my family doctor who saw her, etc. I was assured again everything was okay and that I was perhaps a bit of an over-anxious mom (a remark we hear too often when first-time moms encounter rare diseases)… As it turns out, Ella’s lungs were destroyed before she was even born.
 My girl was gasping for air from day 1.
+A parent’s instinct and knowledge of a mother’s own body, pregnancy, and child should never be neglected.
+Gaslighting by medical professionals is not okay.
+And while they may not have an answer, dismissing you is never the option.

 11) “Push for answers / actions.
 You are the only that can.”
 Ella’s PVNH diagnosis was actually part of a list of 7 items that were reported as potential diagnoses when we were discharged from the hospital after her 2nd stay (that lasted a month) at BCCH.
 This was 4 months before she passed.
 Although we talked back then about testing the FLNA gene, it was not done.
 And even after PVNH pointed to it in the autopsy report, 5 months after Ella’s death, some still hung their hat on CMV as a diagnosis although the pathologist confirmed it could not be what caused her lungs end-stage emphysematous changes.
 From that moment, I “pushed” our genetics team to get Ella tested.
 And that very diagnosis of PVNH was only formally confirmed 3 months after that, a whole 9 months or so after I had lost her.

 12) “Identify a support system.”
 PVNH is a rare disease and while there is still only one PVNH support group which I created on Facebook , there are other support groups you can have access to, some similar, some different in the way that they support symptoms or rare diseases as a whole.
-I encourage you reach out to your local rare disease organization (RDF, CORD, NORD, Orpha.net, etc.) and as well, to your local epilepsy chapter if you or your child suffers from seizures.
+I encourage you reach out to your local rare disease organization (RDF, CORD, NORD, EURORDIS, etc.) and as well, to your local and national epilepsy chapter if you or your child suffers from seizures.
 Many offer parent to parent support which can prove invaluable.
 In most cases, it really does not matter if the diseases and disorders are the same as yours or not.
 I know from experience our rare struggles are all the same and only people who are in the trenches of rares diseases can truly get what is going on.
 Because let’s face it, unless someone is affected by a rare disease too, they may not relate to your struggles.

 13) “Don’t be shy or stubborn, ask for help.”
 Hospitals and local health services may have services which you and/or your child can benefit from: speech therapy, physical therapy, psychologists, occupational therapy, respiratory therapy, etc.